Walther Hesse

 Walther Hesse (27 December 1846 – 19 July 1911) is best known for his work in microbiology, specifically his work with his wife Fanny Hesse in developing agar as a medium for culturing microorganisms.

 Biography

-He was born in Bischofswerda, Lusatia, as one of 12 children in the family of a medical practitioner.
-Hesse attended the Kreuzschule in Dresden and studied medicine at the University of Leipzig with Ernst Leberecht Wagner from 1866 till 1870, when he received his doctorate in pathology.
+Hesse was born in Bischofswerda, Lusatia, as one of 12 children in the family of a medical practitioner.
+He attended the Kreuzschule in Dresden and studied medicine at the University of Leipzig with Ernst Leberecht Wagner from 1866 till 1870, when he received his doctorate in pathology.
 Afterwards he participated in the Franco-Prussian War, and therein in the Battle of Gravelotte.

 As a ship's physician on the New York Line 1872/73 he examined seasickness – his works were classified by Prof. Gavingel of Le Havre as the first scientific study on this topic at all.
-In New York City, Hesse met his later wife Angelina Fanny Eilshemius.
-The Eilshemius family were immigrants of Dutch-German origin – Angelina's brother Louis Eilshemius is known as an important painter, Swiss painter Louis Léopold Robert was their common grandfather.
+In New York City, Hesse met his later wife Angelina Fanny Eilshemius whose brother Louis Eilshemius is known as an important painter as well.
+The Eilshemius family were immigrants of Dutch-German origin.
 Walther and Angelina married 1874 in Geneva, together with Angelina's sister and a nephew of Louis Agassiz.